 add hyperlinks - interior or exterior, they're all good

 Keywords aren't just for titles.
 The keyword density of your article is of utmost importance to search engines.
-Whether your keywords appear in your headings, sub-headings, emboldened text is taken into account.
-Take this into account whilst writing.
+Whether your keywords appear in your headings, sub-headings,

 Readers Over Search Engines